 Should I Wrap My Car?
 What Are the Pros & Cons?

-Vinyl wrapping is a process by which a thin layer of vinyl is applied to the paintwork, almost like a giant decal that covers the whole or your car’s bodywork.
+Vinyl wrapping is a process by which a thin layer of vinyl is applied to the paintwork, almost like a giant decal that covers the car’s bodywork.
 Chances are, you’ve seen cars driving around with vinyl wrapping for years.
 Until recently, the process was mainly used to apply advertising to commercial vehicles.
 But now, the “wrap” phenomenon has spread to the general consumer.

 What Are the Pros of Wrapping Your Car?

 This is the most significant advantage of choosing to wrap your vehicle.
 With a vinyl wrap, you can create one-of-a-kind finishes in any color or combination of colors.
 You may even want to use underlays to create the appearance of subtle embossed logos or text in the finish, and the only limit to your options is your imagination.

 Wrapping your car will still come at a cost, as it isn’t cheap; however, compared to a high-quality paint job, a full vehicle wrap will save you a significant amount of money.

 3. It Protects Your Paint and Is Easy to Remove

 Because vinyl wrap covers your car’s original paintwork, it provides protection.
 Once wrapped, your paint won’t be exposed to the sunlight, and the wrap will protect against minor knocks that might otherwise have damaged your paint.

 If you decide to return your car to its original color or you’d like to try something completely new, the wrap is easy to remove.
 This gives you the added advantage of completely changing how your car looks whenever you like.
 Plus, if you decide to sell your car, you can remove the vinyl to reveal the pristine paintwork underneath.